RICHARD JOSEF NEUTRA (1892-1970)

-1946 - The Edgar and Liliane Kaufmann Desert House, 470 West Vista Chino Road, Palm Springs, CA. Designed for the same family that owned Frank Lloyd Wright's Fallingwater in Pennsylvania.
+1946 - The Edgar and Liliane Kaufmann Desert House, 470 West Vista Chino Road, Palm Springs CA. Designed for the same family that owned Frank Lloyd Wright's Fallingwater in Pennsylvania.
 When Edgar Kaufmann died in 1955, the house was vacant for a number of years then sold to Francis C. Park, who sold it in 1962 to art dealer Joseph and Nelda Linsk.
-Nelda Linsk hired architect William F. Cody to add about 2200 sf of interior space by converting a patio into a media room; a wall was removed so the newly enclosed space could open into the original living room; additional air conditioning was placed on the roof.
+Nelda Linsk hired William Cody in 1964 to add about 2200 sf of interior space by converting a patio into a media room; a wall was removed so the newly enclosed space could open into the original living room; additional air conditioning was placed on the roof.
 Furnishings selected by Neutra were replaced by interior designer and Lautner house owner Arthur Elrod.
-Sold in 1968 to Eugene and Francis Klein.
-Sold in 1973 to Barry Manilow who did a number of unfortunate renovations.
+Sold in 1971 to Eugene and Francis Klein.
+Sold in 1980 to Barry Manilow (Barney Property Trust) who did a number of unfortunate renovations.

 Sold to Brent and Beth Edwards Harris in 1993.
 Marmol Radziner did a well-publicized and immaculate 1995 restoration.
 Chris Shanley was the project architect.
 Featured in the movie Visual Acoustics.
 Deeded in 2009 to Brent Harris.

 1946 - The Case Study House #13, aka the Alpha House, Lasheart Drive, La Canada Flintridge CA. This specific design was never built, but see the Wilkins House below.

 1947 - The Joseph Sinay House, 1861 North Heather Court, Beverly Hills CA. Sold to Linda and Morris Halfon.
-Won first prize in House+Garden's Architectural Awards in 1947.
+Won first prize in House+Garden's 1947 Architectural Awards.
 Sold in 2001 to Mark Haddawy and Kathleen Rodriguez who still owned it as of 2014.
 Named in 2008 as a Los Angeles Historic Cultural Landmark.

 1948 - The Goodson House, 8310 Grand View Drive, Laurel Canyon area of Los Angeles CA. Sold to Jack F. and Nancy Sanders.
 Destroyed in a 1979 fire.

 1948 - The Van Cleef House, 651 Warner Avenue, Los Angeles CA. Commissioned 1942.
 Sold to Howard and Barbara K. Katzman.
 Sold in 2004 to Kevin Crotty and Phyllis Alia.
 Sold in 2009 to Sanjeev Narayan and Prabhu Smrithi.